Forbidden Diary Cast

 Dr. Dean

-Nick Steen is heard in 6 episodes of Seasons 1942 and 1943.
+Nick Steen is heard in six episodes of Seasons 1942 and 1943 as the brash Dr. Dean.
 He is a voice, stage, and film actor living in Cleveland, Ohio.
 Some of his clients include Disney, Porsche…

 Pfizer, DHL, and miYoHo games.
 When he’s not in the booth, he’s taking care of his two doggies with his lovely wife, Nicki.